We are searching for

 • If the state requires it, having the documents notarized

-You can follow a few simple steps to complete a car title transfer.
+You need to follow a few simple steps to complete a car title transfer.

 All of the paperwork mentioned in the section above is necessary to complete a car title transfer.
 This means getting a transfer of ownership form, a bill of sale, odometer reading, and anything else your jurisdiction requires and bringing it to your local DMV.